teaching-git/midterm-server-os/serveros-midterm-lab01/handout/MIDTERM_INSTRUCTIONS.md

 | 3 | AI usage declaration, comparison, and critique | 30 |
 | | **Total** | **100** |

-Part 1 is scored automatically against outcomes on a real client.
-Parts 2 and 3 are read and graded by your instructor.
-You must have a genuinely working system and your own diagnosis to do Parts 2 and 3 meaningfully.

 Individual contribution is assessed from commit history and authorship.
 A member with no commits may receive a reduced mark.